studentiason/phlat/README.md

 ### Packages

-Packages can be found on my [opendesktop-page](https://www.opendesktop.org/s/XFCE/p/1175851/#files-panel).
+Packages for Debian, SuSE and Manjaro can be found on my [Opendesktop-page](https://www.opendesktop.org/s/XFCE/p/1175851/#files-panel).

 ## Optional